Sergioarc/webservicecp/README.md

-# Web Service of CC
+# Web Service of CP

 Web service to provide information of CP, with basic auth.